rodriguezrafa/reddit-vue/README.md

 I created a Trello Kanban board to keep track of each step just for this test because in dayly bases I use Jira but there's no need of creating new branches for such a small project

+I spent a bit more of 5 hours.
+For the pagination I would have use vue-paginate and maybe some js library for the swipe gesture on mobile view but I didn't want to spend time reading some documentation and solve it in a different way.

 # Enjoy

 1. Layout & Responsiveness

     There's a simple flexbox grid.
 The left column will hide at 992px or less and there will be a toggle menu button to show the post list

-    Instead of adding a swipe library for displaying the posts list on mobile I added a hamburger button to toggle the menu.
-I believe it improves the UX because there's no clue that in mobile is a hidden menu on the left side of the screen

 2. Initial configurations for vuex